Kyushin-ryū: In Australia

 One member of the Australian occupational forces was Mr Ray Stevens of Brisbane.
 He too, studied under Nakano, and brought the art to Brisbane, Queensland in the early 1950s.
 Here, he joined with Dr Arthur John (Jack) Ross to pass on his knowledge of Jujutsu to several well-known martial arts practitioners; John Lee Jones, Desmond de Vene, Jim Stackpoole and Joe Elkenhans to name but a few.

 Ross, who founded the first Judo school in Australia (the Brisbane Judo Club) in 1928, went to Japan in 1901 aged 8.
 He was coached in Kodokan judo by EJ Harrison, and received his shodan grading before leaving for England to study medicine.
 Ross subsequently emigrated to Australia.

-Shihan Jim Stackpoole, currently the head of Kyushin Ryu Jujitsu in Australia, also traveled to Japan to study under Minehiko Nakano.
+Shihan Jim Stackpoole, the previous head of Kyushin Ryu Jujitsu in Australia, also travelled to Japan to study under Minehiko Nakano.
 He was awarded shodan in 1968 after competing in the Yamaguchi Prefecture championships, and nidan in 1974 by Nakano Shihan.
 He has registered his school with the Australian government recognised Australian Jujitsu Federation Inc., and was a member of the Executive Council of that organisation.
 Apart from some adaptations to various techniques by other Jujutsu schools, the Kyushin Ryu School of Jujitsu is the only follower of the original Kyushin Ryu style in existence today.
 While the traditional techniques expounded by Eguchi Shihan have been retained, various aspects of the art have been influenced by the changing times, especially in relation to safety.

 Shihan Jim passed away on the 4th of August 2022 after battling lymphoma, passing on the role of 'Head of School' to his wife Meladee Stackpoole.

 NOTE: Jujutsu spelled "Jujitsu" is how the Australian line of the school has chosen to spell the art.
 There are other common romanizations of the art in the West, whereas the modern Hepburn romanization is "jūjutsu."
 Some of the other spellings used are Jiu-jitsu, Ju-Jitsu, Ju jitsu and so-on.